mike4aday/SwiftlySalesforce/README.md

 Build iOS apps fast on the [Salesforce Platform](http://www.salesforce.com/platform/overview/) with Swiftly Salesforce:
 * Written entirely in [Swift](https://developer.apple.com/swift/).
-* Uses [promises](https://en.wikipedia.org/wiki/Futures_and_promises) to simplify complex, asynchronous [Salesforce API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/) interactions.
+* Uses Swift's new [Combine](https://developer.apple.com/documentation/combine) framework to simplify complex , asynchronous [Salesforce API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/) interactions.
+* Works with SwiftUI
 * Manages the Salesforce [OAuth2] user authentication and authorization process (the "OAuth dance") automatically.
 * Simpler and lighter alternative to the Salesforce [Mobile SDK for iOS].
-* Easy to install and update.
+* Easy to install and update with Swift Package Manager (SPM)
 * Compatible with [Realm](http://realm.io) for a complete, offline mobile solution.
 * [See what's new](./CHANGELOG.md).